davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 Jerry,29,M,TX
 {% endhighlight %}

 I will write a code that will read the content of `person.csv`, create a class `Person` and define its attributes based on the first line of the file and then instantiate objects of `Person` with the data in the remainder of the file.
-In fact, the code will work for any csv file following the same pattern, that is, the first line contains the attribute names and the remainder of the file contains data associated with those attributes.
+In fact, the code will work for any csv file following the same pattern; that is, the first line contains the attribute names, and the remainder of the file contains data associated with those attributes.

 {% highlight ruby linenos %}
 # process_csv.rb